r4pt0s/journey_of_a_cart/slides.md

 - On May 11th first Shopware meetup in the Moonshiner headquarter
 - Shopware pariticipated at the meetup as well
-- Finally they made it a thing on the Hockethon from May 13th - 15th because of my talk at the meetup
+- Ultimately they made it a thing on the Hockethon from May 13th - 15th because of my talk at the meetup

 </v-clicks>